scriptype/USCSS/README.md

 USCSS
 =====

-United States of CSS Elements
+United States of CSS Selectors.

 Allows to declare rules for all states of an element in one line.